List of Endangered Old World Monkeys

 There are 122 species of old world monkeys, the monkeys native to Asia and Africa.
 Of these, the 41 monkey species in the lists below are classified as endangered.

-Some types of monkeys have concentrations of endangered species.
 In Africa, red colobus monkeys are particularly in trouble, with five out of the seven species there endangered.

 Asia's endangered monkeys include one-third of the macaque species, all three species of the douc langurs and all four species of snub-nosed monkeys.